-If you read the first post, you learned how inflammatory cytokines can get stuck in a perpetual loop which results in chronic inflammation.
+If you read Chronically Inflamed: Is This You?, you learned how inflammatory cytokines can get stuck in a perpetual loop which results in chronic inflammation.
 Stopping this loop means helping your immune system resolve the inflammation.
 Although this project can be complex in some situations, a simple food-first approach is highly likely to bring meaningful and measurable results for everyone.
 You can watch your blood markers improve as your aches, pains, swelling, stiffness, puffiness, and allergies calm down.
 You can enjoy a sharper mind, a slimmer waistline, better energy, and smoother menstrual cycles as you de-inflame your body and mind with food.

-What is a food-first approach to stop inflammation?
+What is a food-first approach to stopping inflammation?

 This means two simple steps: